Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/02-project-planning.md

 [Sample submission sheet](https://docs.google.com/spreadsheets/d/1rHHpzQTuJFuybdhO0c40K6nKE6Hal-QB2ioMEQH3L3k/edit?usp=sharing)

 > ## Exercise
-> In your breakout room, discuss these questions:
+> If you are attending an instructor-led workshop, discuss these questions in your breakout room:
 > 1. How would you improve the naming of columns and samples?
 > 2. What errors do you see in the data?
 > 3. Are there any errors that would be difficult to spot?
 Is there any way you can test this?